-Our school will endeavour to support the pupil through:
+Our school and college will endeavour to support the pupil through:

-- Developing the content of the curriculum, using Jigsaw Genie as our RSHE scheme of work as well as our in school Positive Attitudes for Learning (PALs) - Maintaining a school ethos which promotes a positive, supportive, and secure environment, and which gives pupils a sense of them being valued. - The school behaviour policy, anti-bullying policy and child-on-child abuse policy which is kept up to date with national and local guidance and which is aimed at supporting vulnerable pupils in our school. - Our school will proactively ensure that all children know that some behaviours are unacceptable and will need to be addressed but as members of our school they are valued and will be supported through the time required to deal with any abuse or harm that has occurred, or outcomes from incidents. - Our school has ELSA trained staff as well as a Mental Health trained lead.
-We will offer support to any child in need.
-We also have additional clubs, such as Nurture and Forest School for pupils to access. - Liaison with other agencies that support the pupil such as Children's Social Care (in line with the Pathway to Provision Version 9.1, published in May 2021), Behaviour and Attendance Service and Education Psychology Service, use of Complex Case Resolution Meetings and the Early Help Assessment Form (EHAF), etc. - Ensuring that, where a pupil leaves and is subject to a child protection plan, child in need plan or where there have been wider safeguarding concerns, their information is transferred to the new school immediately or within 5 working days and that the child's social worker is informed. - Ensuring that the vulnerability of children with special educational needs and or disabilities is recognised and fully supported by Sally Marshall. - Where a child discloses a concern or informs of an incident that has involved them in an incident involving sexual violence and or sexual harassment the staff member will ensure the child (victim) is taken seriously, kept safe and never be made to feel like they are creating a problem for reporting abuse, sexual violence, or sexual harassment. - The staff member if not the designated safeguarding lead (Sonja Adams) will be informed immediately, and actions taken in accordance with the school/college child-on -child/ sexual violence and sexual harassment between children in school and college policy.
+- Developing the content of the curriculum including the personal development curriculum covering character development, self-awareness, mental health hygiene, RSHE and local and national safeguarding trends and topics. - Maintaining a school and college ethos which promotes a positive, supportive, and secure environment, and which gives pupils a sense of them being valued.

+- The school behaviour policy, anti-bullying policy and child-on-child abuse policy which is kept up to date with national and local guidance and which is aimed at supporting vulnerable pupils in our school and college. - Our school and college will proactively ensure that all children know that some behaviours are unacceptable and will need to be addressed but as members of our school and college they are valued and will be supported through the time required to deal with any abuse or harm that has occurred, or outcomes from incidents. - The school works in partnership with Parents and Carers to regularly modify behaviour; behavioural support is provided by Heads of Year, Assistant Heads of Year and wider pastoral team, with tutors being the first port of call.
+Student support is also provided by way of Student Services and mentorship with more specialist support provided within 'The Hub'.
+The Attitude to Learning Team, provide more targeted behavioural support.
+Learning Support, supports students with specific learning and emotional needs. - Liaison with other agencies that support the pupil such as Children's Social Care (in line with the Pathway to Provision Version 9.1, published in May 2021), Behaviour and Attendance Service and Education Psychology Service, use of Complex Case Resolution Meetings and the Early Help Assessment Form (EHAF), etc. - Ensuring that, where a pupil leaves and is subject to a child protection plan, child in need plan or where there have been wider safeguarding concerns, their information is transferred to the new school immediately or within 5 working days and that the child's social worker is informed. - Ensuring that the vulnerability of children with special educational needs and or disabilities is recognised and fully supported all staff but specifically by the SENDCO and learning support team. - Where a child discloses a concern or informs of an incident that has involved them in an incident involving sexual violence and or sexual harassment the staff member will ensure the child (victim) is taken seriously, kept safe and never be made to feel like they are creating a problem for reporting abuse, sexual violence, or sexual harassment. - The staff member if not the designated safeguarding lead Jen Gray, will be informed immediately, and actions taken in accordance with the school's policy on child-on -child/ sexual violence and sexual harassment between children in school and college policy. - All students are provided with advice and support during safeguarding assemblies, Personal Development and RSHE lessons.
+Additional support is provided at Student Services, Learning Support Centre (LSC), 'The Hub', Pastoral staff and via information posters and leaflets.
+Staff are aware of a dedicated email address for the DSL to seek advice.
+Students can seek support through the school website and disclose anonymously.